45 Days Detention: Falana in court, seeks date for hearing in Sowore’s application

 The motion filed on August 9 by Falana, was predicated on 18 grounds and supported by a 24 paragraphs affidavit deposed to by one Marshall Abubakar.

-However, Falana, who arrived at Court 10 during the court session at about 1.
+However, Falana, who arrived in Court 10 during the court session at about 1.
 05 p.m. on Thursday, walked to the back seat.

 He was not in his lawyer’s attire.